Captain Scarlet vs. the Mysterons: Release and reception

 The film's first UK home video release, by Precision Video, was a LaserDisc exclusive.
 In 1986, the film was released on VHS by Channel 5 Video.

 The film was neither a critical nor commercial success.
 It was also disliked by Gerry Anderson, who was not consulted on the new production.
-Fan response was also negative; however, the Video Movie Guide 1996 gives the film a rating of three-and-a-half stars out of four.
+Fan reviews were also negative; however, the Video Movie Guide 1996 gives the film a rating of three-and-a-half stars out of four.

 Changes to the ending of "Attack on Cloudbase" were widely criticised.
 After the destruction of Cloudbase (as seen in the original TV episode), the Mysterons reverse time and restore the base while stating their intention to spare humanity; the voice-over is accompanied by a shot of a computer-animated pyramid.
 This sequence implies that the attack on Cloudbase really happened, whereas in the original episode, it is a nightmare dreamt by an unconscious Symphony Angel.
 According to Fred McNamara, "Attack on Cloudbase" was "unforgivably butchered" by these alterations.

 Noting that the last episode of the original Captain Scarlet ("The Inquisition") did not provide a resolution to the conflict between Earth and Mars, John Peel suggests that the material from "Attack on Cloudbase" was changed to give the series storyline a more satisfactory conclusion.
 He is negative in his assessment of the film: "The grafting of the new ending isn't too well done, and the whole thing looks totally faked."